hychn/hychn.github.io/md/gradschool/Application.md

           * ollowed by an iterative refinement of the K most likely candidate poses by binary search at successively higher resolution grids
           * interpolation accurate on smooth, smooth functions in fourier space statisfied if model output is centered and contained in the box
           * Computed without additional model evaluations
+          * translations in real space map to multiplication by an exponential function in Fourier spac
+      * Algorithm and background
+        * generative process for image in fourier domain
+          * image(x,y) = f(V,x,y)
+        * from this generative process we can form P(X|R,t,V) (pose R,t) and the goal is to optimize this statistical model
+      * I think the use of properties of Fourier Space are nice.